 If you’re in healthcare, you probably felt that shift in the universe last month when CMS dropped their CY 2026 Medicare Physician Fee Schedule proposed rule.
 No, that wasn’t just another bureaucratic shuffle – it was the sound of telehealth barriers finally crumbling.

-We’ve been diving deep into this 2,000+ page policy document (so you don’t have to), and honestly?
-We’re excited.
+We’ve been diving deep into this 2,000+ page policy document (so you don’t have to), and honestly, we’re excited.
 This isn’t just policy wonk stuff – these changes are about to fundamentally alter how you deliver care and, frankly, how much money you can make doing it.

 But here’s the thing: you’ve got until September 12, 2025 to weigh in on these changes.
 After that, what gets finalized is what you’re stuck with.
 So let’s break down what actually matters for your practice.